What are therian vocals?

 • Hold out an "rrrr" sound.

 • Play with your mouth shape to change the quality, such as rounding your lips or dropping your jaw.
+More open room in your mouth will make your bark sound like a larger breed, and vice versa

 • Turn this sound into a loud and short "ruh."
 Use your abdominal muscles to power this with forceful air, almost like you would with a cough.